yingweiwo

 FDA Label

-Maviret is indicated for the treatment of chronic hepatitis C virus (HCV) infection in adults and children aged 3 years and older.
-Maviret coated granules is indicated for the treatment of chronic hepatitis C virus (HCV) infection in children 3 years and older.
+Maviret is indicated for the treatment of chronic hepatitis C virus (HCV) infection in adults aged 3 years and older and children.
+Maviret coated granules are indicated for the treatment of chronic hepatitis C virus (HCV) infection in children aged 3 years and older.

 Mechanism of Action